cmp-202/ssh2shell/README.md

 dotenv.load();

 var host = {
  server:              {
   host:         process.env.HOST,
   port:         process.env.PORT,
   userName:     process.env.USER_NAME,
   password:     process.env.PASSWORD,
   passPhrase:   process.env.PASS_PHRASE,
   privateKey:   require('fs').readFileSync(process.env.PRIV_KEY_PATH)
  },
  commands:      [
   "`This is a message that will be added to the full sessionText`", "msg:This is a message that will be handled by the msg.send code", "echo $(pwd)",
   "sudo su",
   "cd ~/",
   "ls -l",
   "echo $(pwd)",
   "ls -l"
  ],
  msg: {
   send: function( message ) {
    console.log(message);
   }
-  }
-};

-//Create a new instance
-var SSH2Shell = require ('ssh2shell'),
-    SSH       = new SSH2Shell(host);
+ },

-//Add new default event handlers SSH.on('commandComplete',   function( command, response, sshObj ) {
+ onCommandComplete: function( command, response, sshObj ) {
-  //confirm it is the root home dir and change to root's .ssh folder if (command == "echo $(pwd)" && response.indexOf("/root") != -1 ) {
+  //confirm it is the root home dir and change to root's .ssh folder if (command === "echo $(pwd)" && response.indexOf("/root") != -1 ) {
-    //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:This shows that the command and response check worked and that another command was added before the next ls command.");
+   //unshift will add the command as the next command, use push to add command as the last command sshObj.commands.unshift("msg:The command and response check worked, another command was added before the next ls command.");
    sshObj.commands.unshift("cd .ssh");
   }
-  //we are listing the dir so output it to the msg handler else if (command == "ls -l"){
+  //we are listing the dir so output it to the msg handler else if (command === "ls -l"){
    sshObj.msg.send(response);
   }
-}
+ },

-SSH.on('end', function( sessionText, sshObj ) {
+ onEnd: function( sessionText, sshObj ) {
   //show the full session output.
 This could be emailed or saved to a log file. sshObj.msg.send("\nThis is the full session responses:\n" + sessionText);
  }
+};

+//Create a new instance
+var SSH2Shell = require ('ssh2shell'),
+    SSH       = new SSH2Shell(host);

 //Start the process
 SSH.connect();